JaysonPye/Journal/2024/january.md

 remove student id showing to parents

 - If no kids for parent ---- have something saying click the man to add your kid
+- Look into mass emails for level check results